 Foods to Enjoy if You Have Histamine Intolerance

 That was a long list!
-Now, you might be wondering what on earth you CAN eat if you have histamine intolerance.
-Fortunately, there are plenty of foods you can enjoy on a low histamine diet.
-Remember, freshness is key when you have histamine intolerance and are following a histamine free diet.
+You might be wondering what on earth you CAN eat if you have histamine intolerance.
+Fortunately, you can enjoy plenty of foods on a low-histamine diet.
+Remember, freshness is key when you have histamine intolerance and follow a histamine-free diet.

 Low-Histamine Foods